Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 I would be greatly appreciate it if you could treat this issue seriously, I'm looking forward to hearing from you.
 (I sincerely hope that you will give ***earnest*** consideration to this matter.
 Your thoughtful attention to these concerns would be highly appreciated.
 I eagerly anticipate your response.)

 ### Lost item on a train
 > You have lost an item of value on a train.
 Write a letter to the railway company.
+In your letter,
 >
-> In your letter
 > - describe the item
 > - explain where and when you left it
 > - say what action you would like the company to take